Invokana and Farxiga: Members of a New Class of Dangerous Drugs for Type 2

 Effect on Blood Sugar

 A low dose of the drug (100 mg) lowered A1c on average .79% (i.e. from 8.0% to 7.21%.
 The high dose (300 mg) lowered A1c, on average .94%.
 In contrast, the impact of plain metformin on blood sugar, according to the Glucophage prescribing information (available HERE) is to lower blood sugar 1.4% over 29 weeks.
-The combination of metformin and Invokana did not make any change in the drop in A1c which remained, on average, the same as it would be with Invokana alone and lower than could be achieved with optimal metformin dosing.
+The combination of metformin and Invokana did not make any change in the drop in A1c which remained, on average, the same as it would be with Invokana alone and less than could be achieved with optimal metformin dosing.

 On average, the low dose lowered fasting blood sugar from 173 mg/dl to 155 mg/dl--a level high enough to ensure the development of all the classic diabetic complications.
 The high dose lowered fasting blood sugar from an average of 173 mg/dl to 138 mg/dl.
 I